MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 **Dump2Key**

-The `Dump2Key` registry value is the index into the scan code table for the keyboard layout of the target computer.
+The `Dump2Key` registry value is the index in the scan code table for the keyboard layout of the target computer.
 See the actual table in the driver:

 ```cpp
 const UCHAR keyToScanTbl[134] = {